Residential Care

 ← Back to Resource Kit

-Residential care for seniors in BC (also called residential care homes, care facilities, or long-term care facilities) are for seniors and others who require a higher level of support and assistance with their daily activities due to health or mobility issues.
+Residential care for seniors in BC (also called residential care homes, care facilities, or long-term care facilities) are for seniors and adults who require a higher level of support and assistance with their daily activities due to health or mobility issues.

 Tips & Links

-• Know you can visit care facilities and talk to other residents and their families, staff, stay for a meal if offered, and make unannounced visits as well.
+• Know that you can visit care facilities and talk to other residents and their families, staff, stay for a meal if offered, and make unannounced visits as well.
 There is also an option for a ‘temporary or trial stay’ for seniors interested in exploring the option of residential care.

 • Contact the facilities directly to learn about wait lists and costs.
 If you are interested, most facilities recommend getting on a waiting list.

 • Learn about the costs for residential care.
 In BC, the costs of public residential care facilities may be partially subsidized or fully covered by the government, depending on you and your spouse’s retirement income.
+Learn more at the Government of BC.

 • In a private care facility, you or your family are responsible for all costs.
 Government subsidies are determined by a case worker assigned to you from your health authority.

-Tools – Handouts & Videos
+Tools & Videos

 ← Back to Resource Kit